JulesRenz/docker-openvpn-qbittorrent/README.md

 7) build and run the docker image:

-    - build and run
+- You can either trust me and use the Docker-image from DockerHub, it is build directly from this repositiry

         ``` bash
             docker-compose build && docker-compose up
         ```
+- Or you can build it yourself

+        ```
+        docker build -t julesrenz/openvpn-qbittorrent .
+        docker-compose up
+        ```
+        Should use your locally built image.

-    - check that the container starts up and connects correctly
+- Anyhow, afterwards, check that the container starts up and connects correctly

         ```bash
         docker-logs -f qbittorrent-vpn